Understanding the 'Cloud' Like I'm 5

 Yes!
 Now imagine

-Being able to save some of your data - videos, photos, projects, articles, e.t.c on someone else's computer helps you focus on just a few things saved on your phone.
-Imagine having access to millions of songs that consume terabytes of storage, but you don't have to worry because the data is not stored in your phone.
+Being able to save some of your data—videos, photos, projects, articles, etc. — on someone else's computer helps you focus on just a few things saved on your phone.
+Imagine having access to millions of songs that consume terabytes of storage, but without worrying about storage space because the data is not stored on your phone.
 All the music is stored on Spotify's computer somewhere in the world.

 So, who manages my data in the Cloud?